hwayne/hacker-test-history/README.md

 ####  0046 Do you have a line printer picture of...

+Since line printers could draw arbitrary text on large pieces of paper, they were quickly used for what we would today call [ASCII art](https://en.wikipedia.org/wiki/ASCII_art).

 ####  0047 ... the Mona Lisa?

+If you're going to adopt old images to a new medium, why not start with [the greats](http://artscene.textfiles.com/asciiart/monalisa.art)?

 ####  0048 ... the Enterprise?

+Probably the [original USS Enterprise (NCC-1701)](http://artscene.textfiles.com/asciiart/enterp.art) from the original Star Trek TV series, although by the time of the Test's publication it might also have been the Enterprise A from the Star Trek movies, or the Enterprise D from Star Trek: The Next Generation.

+Star Trek would have had many fans among the MIT hackers who created the Test.

 ####  0049 ...
 Einstein?

+[Albert Einstein](https://en.wikipedia.org/wiki/Albert_Einstein), famous physicist and hero to scientifically-inclined people everywhere.

 ####  004A ...
 Oliver?

+[Oliver Wendell Jones](http://artscene.textfiles.com/asciiart/oliver.art), child genius and computer hacker from the comic strip Bloom County.

 ####  004B Have you ever made a line printer picture?